zkzoomer/bq2/docs/technical-reference/circuits.md

 Circuits implement the base logic of the protocol, and are used to obtain credentials and prove ownership of them.

 ## The Test Circuit
-The [Test circuit](../../packages/circuits/circuits/test.circom) is how users prove that they have the necessary knowledge to obtain a credential.
+The [Test circuit](../../packages/circuits/circuits/test.circom) is how users prove that they have the necessary knowledge to pass a test and obtain a credential.
 It consists of three parts:
 - [Proof of knowledge](#proof-of-knowledge)
 - [Identity tree inclusion](#identity-tree-inclusion)
 - [Grade tree inclusion](#grade-tree-inclusion)

 ### Proof of Knowledge
 To solve a test, users provide as private inputs to the proof their `multipleChoiceAnswers` and `openAnswers`.
 The circuit then computes the resulting `grade ⋅ nQuestions` as specified by the [Block Qualified Test](block-qualified-tests.md).
 This is the value that is later commited to the grade tree, alongside the user's identity secret.
-The circuit outputs the value for the `testRoot` and the `testParameters` as specified for the Block Qualified Test.
+The circuit outputs the value for the `testRoot` and the `testParameters`, as specified by the [Block Qualified Test](block-qualified-tests.md).
+These values are then verified inside the [smart contracts](contracts.md).

 ### Identity Tree Inclusion
 As part of the proof, the user updates an empty leaf (`identityTreeEmptyLeaf`) inside a [Semaphore Group](http://semaphore.appliedzkp.org/docs/guides/groups) by including their [identity commitment](http://semaphore.appliedzkp.org/docs/glossary#semaphore-identity).
-Depending on whether the user passed the test or not, their identity commitment will be included in the credentials group or in the no-credentials group, respectively.
+Depending on whether the user passed the test or not, this Semaphore group will be the credentials group or the no-credentials group, respectively.
+This is enforced inside of the [smart contracts](contracts.md).

 The circuit outputs the old Merkle root of the Group (`oldIdentityTreeRoot`), the new Merkle root of the group (`newIdentityTreeRoot`), the user's identity commitment (`identityCommitment`), and its index within the tree (`identityCommitmentIndex`).

 ### Grade Tree Inclusion
 Similarly to the identity tree inclusion, as part of the proof the user updates an empty leaf `gradeTreeEmptyLeaf` inside a Semaphore-like Group by including their grade commitment.
 Unlike a Semaphore [identity commitment](http://semaphore.appliedzkp.org/docs/guides/identities#create-identities), which is computed as the Poseidon hash of the identity secret, a Block Qualified grade commitment is computed as: